determined-ai/determined/webui/react/scripts/README.md

 ## proxy.js

-You can use `proxy.js` to bypass CORS restrictions when communicating with a remote server, eg a remote Determiend master.
+You can use `proxy.js` to bypass CORS restrictions when communicating with a remote server, eg a remote Determined master.

 For example, to connect the WebUI to a remote cluster with address `MY_SERVER_ADDRESS` you'd run the proxy with `./proxy.js MY_SERVER_ADDRESS`.
 This will start a local server which is